PURCHASING

 Deposit

-A Deposit binds the Contract between all parites.
-In most instances the deposit payable is 10% unless negociated differently between the parties.
+A Deposit binds the Contract between all parties.
+In most instances the deposit payable is 10% unless negotiated differently.
 Your Deposit should be paid as the terms of the Contract you have signed.
-If the deposit is due to be paid, you should do so whether or not your finance has been approved.
-If for any reason an extension is required please contact us to negociate the extension required with the Vendor.
-The Deposit is paid to the Real Estate Agents Trust Account.
-Note both Real Estate Agents and Conveyancers are subject to scammers.
-Please confirm any banking details via telephone prior to proceeding with your deposit payment.
-Note Deposits can be paid via Cash, EFT or Bank Cheque direct to the Real Estate Agent.
+If the deposit is due, pay it whether or not finance has been approved.
+If an extension is required, contact us to negotiate with the Vendor.
+The Deposit is paid to the Real Estate Agent’s Trust Account.
+Note both Real Estate Agents and Conveyancers are subject to scam risks.

 Finance and your Lender